swinterbourne/riboviz-work/open-science-projects.md

 For example, bioinformatics workflows have problems when adapted to new datasets with different quirks, especially the quirks of different genome annotations differing in features (e.g. introns, UTRs) and format (e.g. attribution fields in a gff file).
 For riboviz, adapting to new datasets and organisms was a sticking point, and making this easier was important to the project's success, so we learned to design student projects with running new datasets as an early objective.

+## The importance of a structured pathway forward

 We prepare undergraduates who are bioinformatics novices for expert data wrangling tasks by having a pathway from novice to expert, inspired by The Carpentries approach to data skills training.
 For riboviz, we've learned that students can start by installing the software and running a small built-in "vignette" dataset, overcoming installation problems.
 Then they can run on an existing full-size dataset, overcoming problems with data size and navigating directory structures.